Elite-Kode/elitebgs/CONTRIBUTING.md

 - An IDE or code editor is highly recommended, preferably with node.js integration and debugger
 - GitHub Desktop can make working with GitHub a lot easier on Windows or Mac platforms
-- A Discord account if you want the EliteBGS server to notify you of admin events
+- EliteBGS admin notifications to Discord (this is not BGSBot)
 - A Bugsnag account and API token if you want crash reporting and analysis

 ## Obtain source code and install dependencies